Don't Be Fooled By The Talking Horse — 'BoJack' Is A Sadness 'Sneak Attack'

 The idea for the show really started from my friendship with Lisa Hanawalt, who is a brilliant illustrator and cartoonist. ...
 One thing she was doing was just drawing these animal people on her own and posting them in her blog and on the Internet, and I thought they were just so gorgeous, these designs of these characters which were human from the neck down more or less with these animal heads.
 So I started thinking about: Is there a show that I could write with these animal people?

 So that's kind of where the animal people part comes into it.
 Where the bitterness and isolation and melancholy and cynicism comes into it — I guess that would be my half of the equation.
-I was living in Los Angeles and I just moved here from New York myself, and the first place I ever lived here in LA was, like, a friend of a friend's house.
-I'd somehow found a connection to and it was like this tiny little closet of a bedroom in this gigantic gorgeous house in the Hollywood Hills. ...
+I was living in Los Angeles and I [had] just moved here from New York myself, and the first place I ever lived here in LA was, like, a friend of a friend's house I'd somehow found a connection to, and it was like this tiny little closet of a bedroom in this gigantic gorgeous house in the Hollywood Hills. ...

 I was this nobody and I didn't know anybody in town and there was this winding, treacherous road up to get there ... and I felt so disconnected from everything.
 That idea of feeling simultaneously on top of the world and also never more alone and isolated was the beginning of this character for me.
 I wanted to make a show about a character who had had every opportunity for success and still couldn't find a way to be happy, and then mixing that with Lisa's animal drawings was the pitch.